-Student Deposits and Deferred Revenues - At June 30, 2016 and 2015, student deposits and deferred revenues includes student deposits, deferred rental payments, deferred tuition payments, and deferred summer camp payments.
+Student Deposits and Deferred Revenues - At June 30, 2017 and 2016, student deposits and deferred revenues includes student deposits, deferred rental payments, deferred tuition payments, and deferred summer camp payments.
 The University recognizes revenue to the extent that the services are provided.

-Advances from Federal Government for Student Loans - Advances from the federal government under the Federal Perkins Loan program are distributable to the federal government upon termination of the program, and thus, are reflected as a liability on the consolidated statement of financial position.
+Advances from Federal Government for Student Loans - Advances from the federal government under the Federal Perkins Loan program are distributable to the federal government upon termination of the program, and thus, are reflected as a liability on the consolidated statements of financial position.

 Self-Insured Liabilities - The University is self-insured for health insurance benefits.
-An individual stop-loss policy provides protection to the University for individual claims that exceed \$100,000 per claim and an aggregate stop-loss policy provides protection to the University for aggregate claims under the plan exceeding approximately \$2.2 million based on current enrollment in the plan.
-The University accrues an estimate for claims incurred but not reported during the year.
+An individual stoploss policy provides protection to the University for individual claims that exceed \$100,000 per claim, and an aggregate stop-loss policy provides protection to the University for aggregate claims under the plan exceeding approximately \$2.2 million based on current enrollment in the plan.